-We have been engaged by Hansard Global PLC (the "Company") to review the condensed set of consolidated financial statements in the half-yearly financial report for the six months ended 31 December 2022 of the Company and its subsidiaries (together, the "Group"), which comprises the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity, the Consolidated Balance Sheet, the Consolidated Cash Flow Statement and the related explanatory notes.
+We have been engaged by Hansard Global Plc (the "Company") to review the condensed set of consolidated financial statements in the half-yearly financial report for the six months ended 31 December 2023 of the Company and its subsidiaries (together, the "Group"), which comprises the statement of financial position, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows and the related explanatory notes.

-Based on our review, nothing has come to our attention that causes us to believe that the condensed set of consolidated financial statements in the half-yearly financial report for the six months ended 31 December 2022 is not prepared, in all material respects, in accordance with IAS 34 Interim Financial Reporting and the Disclosure Guidance and Transparency Rules ("the DTR") of the UK's Financial Conduct Authority ("the UK FCA").
+Based on our review, nothing has come to our attention that causes us to believe that the condensed set of consolidated financial statements in the half-yearly financial report for the six months ended 31 December 2023 is not prepared, in all material respects, in accordance with IAS 34 Interim Financial Reporting and the Disclosure Guidance and Transparency Rules ("the DTR") of the UK's Financial Conduct Authority ("the UK FCA").